UST-EDMM/tosca-lightning/README.md

 The model is created using the Eclipse Winery modeling environment and can be launch from the TOSCA Lightning user interface.
 Notably, the model is not specifically composed for Kubernetes as the target runtime environment.
 It is rather modeled in a generic, component-based manner.
-Afterwards, the resulting model is translated using the EDMM Transformation Framework to the specific files and templates required by Kubernetes, e.g., Dockerfiles, deployment and service descriptors.
+Afterwards, the resulting model is translated using the EDMM Framework to the specific files and templates required by Kubernetes, e.g., Dockerfiles, deployment and service descriptors.

 ### Pre-requisites